okcoders/ok-coders-summer-2017-front-end/04-javascript-intro/04-02-variables-and-values.md

 ## Statements

 You may have noticed a couple of things about typing variables into node and declaring them.
-First, notice that almost every line that is more than a simple expression ends in a semicolon `;`.
+First, notice (if you have looked at other javascript code before) that almost every line that is more than a simple expression ends in a semicolon `;`.

 The grammar of a programming language is typically composed of expressions and